The Doctrine of the Trinity

 A new doctrine of the trinity is required with a transformation clause built into it.

 It is a blatant lie to suggest Christ eternally existed as a distinct person.
 This teaching of a doctrine of the trinity loses credibility, as Christ was transformed, or rather He transformed Himself.
-To manifest from God to a (god and a man), and then back to God, is not something that is even in the realm of reality.
 This doctrine of the trinity also declares Christ was fully man and yet fully God, and remains in that dualistic state even now.

 John 10:17-18 Therefore doth my Father love me, because I lay down my life, that I might take it again.
 No man taketh it from me, but I lay it down of myself.
 I have power to lay it down, and I have power to take it again.
 This commandment have I received of my Father.